 - Avoid a Long Afternoon Nap: If you’ve stayed up all-night, you may be tempted to take an extra-long nap the following afternoon.
 While a quick period of shut-eye is fine, try to keep it short.
 Sleeping for too long may make it hard to get to sleep that night and can more seriously throw off your sleep timing.

 - Reestablish a Healthy Sleep Schedule: Recovery sleep is important after an all-nighter, so you want to get back to a consistent sleep schedule as soon as you can.
-This schedule should ensure that you get the sleep that you need, which is seven to nine hours for adults and even more for teens and adolescents.
+This schedule should ensure that you get the sleep that you need, which is at least seven hours of sleep for adults and even more for teens and adolescents.

 - Don’t Extend Your Sleep Deprivation: The negative consequences of sleeplessness build the longer you’re awake, so don’t try to string multiple all-nighters together.